Shubham0812/Animatify-ios/README.md

 * Run the project using Xcode

 ## Having trouble ?
-If you are having trouble using this project, please open a new issue and describe your problem.
+If you are having trouble with this project or if you find any bugs, do open a new issue and describe the problem.

 ## Spread the word!
 Liked the project?
 Just give it a star ⭐️ and spread the word!